 Like many writers, I've been writing for about as long as I can remember.
 When I was very young, I mainly liked writing poems.
 I started writing short stories in high school and college, and sold a few nonfiction magazine articles, but never really thought about writing children's books until I was hired as an editorial assistant in the children's division of Random House.
 I wrote several books for Random as part of my job (children's book editors sometimes write books "in-house") and eventually began writing and submitting my own manuscripts.
 It’s great how life surprises you sometimes.
 I fell into children’s books pretty much by accident, but now it’s hard to imagine wanting to do anything else!
 I love writing books for young readers.

-When I’m not writing, I love watching movies, going for walks, hanging out with friends (mostly virtually right now), binge-watching shows with my fiancé, and playing fantasy RPGs.
+When I’m not writing, I love watching movies, going for walks, hanging out with friends (mostly virtually right now), binge-watching shows with my husband and stepdaughters, and playing fantasy RPGs.
 And reading, of course!
 I also recently started taking boxing lessons, which has been a lot of fun.
 I love plays and musicals, and I sometimes perform in community theater.
 My most recent show was Iolanthe with Village Light Opera Group in NYC.
 (UPDATE: I haven't had enough time to commit to rehearsals in a while, so most of my singing these days happens at karaoke.
 I miss being in muscials, though!)
 I also go to see Broadway shows with my best friends from high school as often as I can.